hack4impact-mcgill/ResilienceMontreal/README.md

 Now you should be all ready to run the project!

+## Styling

+This project uses both Material UI and Tailwind CSS.

+Some guidelines:

+1. Import a Material UI component.
+2. Use Tailwind CSS to change the styling.

 ## 🗨️ Contact

 If you have any inquiries about the development of this project, you can reach the Hack4Impact McGill chapter at: